Automattic/newspack-content-converter/README.md

 The plugin is presently in Alpha, and used primarily as a Developer's tool -- please check back for a full and improved version soon.

+### Usage

+Clicking "Newspack Content Converter" in the Admin area's main left-hand menu, opens a page where the number of Posts and number of batches queued for Conversion is displayed.
+Clicking the "Run conversion" button there actually initializes the conversion and starts converting your queued Posts and Pages to Blocks.

+To re-scan your freshest HTML Posts, and to update the conversion queue, run the CLI command `wp newspack-content-converter reset`.

 ### Development

 - Run `npm start` to compile the JS files, and start file watcher.